China state paper urges calm after blockchain stocks, bitcoin soar

 “The rise of blockchain technology was accompanied by that of cryptocurrencies, but innovation in blockchain technology does not mean we should speculate in virtual currencies,” it said.

+Traders from three Chinese brokerages also told Reuters that they received a notice from the Shanghai Stock Exchange on Monday which said, “for any blockchain-related (topics), we ask listed companies to make statements based on facts and not make any exaggerated claims or create vicious hype”.

+The Shanghai Stock Exchange did not immediately respond to a request for comment.

-The government cracked down on the country’s cryptocurrency industry in 2017 with regulators banning the practice of creating and selling virtual currencies or tokens and shutting local cryptocurrency trading exchanges, saying that they were facilitating illegal fundraising and pyramid schemes.
+The government cracked down on the country’s cryptocurrency industry in 2017 with regulators banning the practice of creating and selling virtual currencies or tokens and shutting local cryptocurrency trading exchanges, saying they were facilitating illegal fundraising and pyramid schemes.

-Chinese officials, however, said at the time that the research into blockchain technology was still encouraged although Xi’s comments were the first time Beijing had publicly thrown such vocal support behind the sector.
+Chinese officials, however, said at the time that research into blockchain technology was still encouraged although Xi’s comments were the first time Beijing had publicly thrown such support behind the sector.

-Beijing is also creating its own central bank-issued digital currency to cut the costs of circulating traditional paper money and boost policymakers’ control of money supply.
+Beijing is also creating its own central bank-issued digital currency to cut the costs of circulating paper money and boost policymakers’ control of money supply.

-Reporting by Brenda Goh in Shanghai; Editing by Jacqueline Wong
+Reporting by Brenda Goh in Shanghai and Cheng Leng in Beijing; Editing by Jacqueline Wong and Giles Elgood